hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 # 4. Introduction to Unbiased Learning to Rank

-In the previous section, we have learned how to train a ranker on labeled data, where each document-query pair is annotated with a score (from 1 to 5) that shows how relevant that document is to the given query.
+In the previous section, we have learned how to train a ranker on labeled data, where each document-query pair is annotated with a score (e.g. from 1 to 5) that shows how relevant that document is to the given query.
 This process is very expensive: to ensure the objectivity of labeled score, the human labeler would have to go through a strict checklist with multiple questions, then the document's relevance score will be calculated from the given answers.
 [Google's guidelines for search quality rating][google_sqe_guidelines] is a clear example of how complicated that process is (167 pages of guideline).

 One might wonder **why we can't just use user's clicks as relevance labels?** Which is quite a natural idea: clicks are the main way users interacts with our web page, and the more relevant the document is to the given query, the more likely it is going to be clicked on.
 In this section, we will learn about approaches that allows us to learn directly from click data.